MartinYTSo/surrey_houseprices/README.md

 ### GUI App
 For the last step in my pipeline, I constructed a simple GUI app with the `tkinter` library.
 I imported my regression model via utilizing the `pickle` library.
 The final product is meant to act as a "calculator" of the selections that were chosen by the user.

-Further detail on the GUI development can be found in the `GUI.ipynb` file under the branch `model_gui`
+Further detail on the GUI development can be found in the `GUI.ipynb` file under the branch `model_gui`.

 ### New Skills Acquired
+There are a few new skills that I learned that I would like to share with you.
+These skills are:

 - Cleaning Raw data from scraped website
 - Formatting strings to numbers
 - Setting custom tick labels